 Storage Tank Water Heater

-Although a tankless water heater offers many benefits, a storage tank water heater is still preferable for many homeowners.
+Although a tankless system offers many benefits, a storage tank is still preferable for many homeowners.
 One major reason is that they are less expensive initially.
 Tankless water heaters can save money, but the amount of time it takes to make up for the extra initial cost may not be worth it for some.
 Storage tank water heaters may deliver hot water a bit faster, and they are generally quite reliable.